YunomiXavia/projectDatabase/Document/sql_features.md

     EXEC display_employees_by_skill @skill_id = 17; -- Assuming skill_id 7 represents 'Mobile Development'
 ```

 - ?
 View Total employee count in a project by project_id
+- ?
+Description: This procedure retrieves the total count of distinct employees involved in the teams of a specific project.
 ```sql
     CREATE OR ALTER PROCEDURE ViewCountDistinctEmployeesInProjectTeams
         @ProjectID INT